-Inside is a labyrinth of offices navigable by cast photos of every show that has ever been produced at the studio.
-Turn left at Outrageous Fortune, hang a right at New Zealand Idol Season One – yip, Ben Lummis – then go down the stairs when you see the original cast of Go Girls.
+Inside is a labyrinth of offices navigable by cast photos of every show that’s ever been produced at the studio.
+Turn left at Outrageous Fortune, hang a right at New Zealand Idol Season One – yes that’s Ben Lummis – then go down the stairs when you see the original cast of Go Girls.
 That’s where Alf met Chris.

-“Gidday mate,” said Ray Meagher.
-Michael Galvin apologised for being late.
-He introduced his daughter – “it’s the school holidays,” he explained – and welcomed his Australian counterpart to his workplace.
+“G’day mate,” said Meager.
+Sorry for being late, said Galvin.
+He introduced his daughter – “it’s the school holidays” – and welcomed his Aussie counterpart to his place of work.
 “Do you guys have dressing rooms?” he asked.
 “I’ve always wanted to ask that.”

-Meagher provided a detailed history of the Home and Away dressing room situation, 1988-2016.
-“I’ve got one,” Galvin bragged self-effacingly.
+Meagher launched into a detailed history of the Home and Away dressing room situation, 1988-2016.
+“I’ve got one,” Galvin bragged.
 “Well, I share it with two other guys.
 How much annual leave do you get?”

 Waiting outside the set where the interview was to be filmed was like standing in a butterfly enclosure.
-Endless rare species of Shortland Street celebrity – TK Samuels!
+Endless rare species of Shortland Street character fluttered past on an unknowable course.
+TK Samuels!
 Kylie!
-Damo from IT! – fluttered past on some unknowable course.
+Damo from IT!
 Galvin introduced Meagher to Glen, the dastardly villain who drugged Rachel McKenna and drove her to leave Chris Warner in the previous night’s episode.

-“This is Will.
-His character just got rid of my character’s wife.”
-Meagher eyed him up.
-“Oh yeah,” he replied, “kidnapper or shooter or…?”
+“This is Will [Wallace] – his character just got rid of my character’s wife,” he said.
+“Oh yeah,” Meagher replied, “kidnapper or shooter or…?”

-The reception area of Shortland Street Hospital is like one of those mild nightmares where everything looks familiar but nothing makes sense.
+The reception area of Shortland Street Hospital is like one of those stress dreams where everything looks familiar but the dimensions are all wrong.
 From the front desk you can look through the open elevator doors into the ED where Wendy Cooper and countless others have laid bleeding to death on the operating table.
 When the studio doors close it is eerily quiet.

-“Whatever happened to just flipping on the fluros and saying ‘action’?”
+“Whatever happened to just flipping on the fluoros and saying ‘action’?”
 Meagher wondered out loud as a couple of harried technicians fiddled with the lights.
-Galvin held up the list of questions we provided as a guide for the interview: “I don’t want it to look like these are my questions,” he stressed.
+Galvin held up the list of questions we provided as a guide for the interview: “I don’t want it to look like these are my questions.”

 For exactly 15 minutes the former hospital CEO from Ferndale and the former caravan park owner from Summer Bay compared their weird double lives.
-They reminisced about the old days and long-forgotten characters who went to the dairy and never came back, and speculated about how their own characters would one day die (“This is a terrible question,” warned Galvin, “you don’t have to answer it”).
+They reminisced about the old days and long-forgotten characters who went to the dairy and never came back, and speculated about how their own characters would one day die (“This is a terrible question,” Galvin warned, “you don’t have to answer it”).

-Two soap immortals, together at last.
-In all but one photo of the interview on my phone Chris Warner is in the middle of some wild gesticulation, his mouth open and his hands all blurred.
-In the one where he’s not, Ray Meagher’s eyes are shut, his head thrown back in laughter.
+In all but one photo of the interview I took on my phone, Chris Warner is in the middle of some wild gesticulation, his mouth open and his hands all blurred.
+In the one where he’s not, Alf Stewart’s eyes are shut, his head tilted back in laughter.